philippgille/hello-netcoreapp/README.md

 ### FDD

+As mentioned before, you need to have the .NET Core runtime installed for running the FDD.

-After building the FDD, you can copy the archive (`hello-netcoreapp_netcoreapp1.1.zip` or `hello-netcoreapp_netcoreapp1.1.tar.gz`) to wherever you want to run the app, extract the archive and run `dotnet hello-netcoreapp.dll`.
+After building the FDD, you can copy the archive (`hello-netcoreapp_netcoreapp1.1.zip` or `hello-netcoreapp_netcoreapp1.1.tar.gz`) to wherever you want to run the app, extract the archive and run:

+- `dotnet path/to/hello-netcoreapp.dll`

 ### SCD

-After building the SCD, you can copy the archive (`hello-netcoreapp_ubuntu.16.04-x64.zip`) to wherever you want to run the app (only the operating system has to match), extract the archive and run, depending on the OS:
+After building the SCD, you can copy the archive (for example `hello-netcoreapp_ubuntu.16.04-x64.zip` or `hello-netcoreapp_ubuntu.16.04-x64.tar.gz`) to wherever you want to run the app (only the OS has to match), extract the archive and run:

-- On Windows 10 x64: `output\hello-netcoreapp_win10-x64\hello-netcoreapp.exe`
-- On Ubuntu 16.04 x64: `output/hello-netcoreapp_ubuntu.16.04-x64/hello-netcoreapp`
-- etc.

-#### Simplify execution

-The app is portable, so you can move the directory wherever you want on your system, for example `$env:USERPROFILE\MyPortableApps\hello-netcoreapp` on Windows, or `$HOME/myPortableApps/hello-netcoreapp` on Linux.
-Then you should do one of the following, so you don't have to enter the full path of the executable when you want to run the app:

-- On Windows: Create an alias for the app for PowerShell:
-    1. Edit the file returned by `$PROFILE.CurrentUserAllHosts`
-    1. Add: `Set-Alias hello-netcoreapp $env:USERPROFILE\MyPortableApps\hello-netcoreapp\hello-netcoreapp.exe`
-    1. Source your Profile so that the alias becomes available immediately: `. $PROFILE.CurrentUserAllHosts`
-- On Linux:
+- `path/to/hello-netcoreapp`
-    - Either create an alias for the app for Bash:
-        1. Edit `~/.bashrc`
-        1. Add: `alias hello-netcoreapp='$HOME/myPortableApps/hello-netcoreapp/hello-netcoreapp'`
-        1. Source your bashrc so that the alias becomes available immediately: `source ~/.bashrc`
-    - Or create a link in a directory that's already in the PATH: `ln -s $HOME/myPortableApps/hello-netcoreapp/hello-netcoreapp /usr/local/bin/hello-netcoreapp`

-Now you can run the following command on any system (even Windows) and from any directory: `hello-netcoreapp`

-Note: You shouldn't add the directory to the PATH, because the directory contains many files and you don't want tab auto-completion for files like `hello-netcoreapp.deps.json`.

 ### Docker container